jorenheit/mugen/readme.md

 ## Specification File Format

-A Mugen specification file (.mu) consists of the following sections: signals, opcodes, microcode, address and rom.
-Outside sections, only comments are permitted.
+A Mugen specification file (.mu) contains the following sections: `signals`, `opcodes`, `macros`, `microcode`, `address` and `rom`.
+Only the `macros` section is optional; all other sections must appear somewhere in the .mu-file, but the order in which they do is left up to the user.
+Outside these sections, only comments are permitted.
 Comments start with a `#` and end at the end of the line.

 ### ROM Configuration
 Defines ROM parameters (number of words and bits per word).
 Currently only 8 bit ROM is supported.